conatsera/system-device-tree-xlnx/README.md

 sdtgen% set_dt_param -xsa system.xsa -dir sdt_outdir -board_dts zcu102-rev1.0 -include_dts ./custom.dtsi -trace enable -debug enable
 ```
 ### get_dt_param
 Returns the values set for the given argument.
-Returns the default values if the argument is not set using the <I>set_dt_param</I>.
+Returns the default
-	Do mark the usage of <I>-repo</I>.
-Helpful in finding the path of the system device tree TCLs being used.
+values if the argument has not been set using the "sdtgen set_dt_param".
-* Usage:
+#### Example
 ```bash
 # Unlike set_dt_param, get_dt_param expects only one argument in one command.